The Dovecote

 Membership

-If you would like to join the Society and support our research, local activities and uphold the requirements of the Conservation Area, or you are an existing member, please visit the Membership page for more details.
+If you would like to join the Society and support our research, local activities and uphold the principles of the conservation area, please visit the Membership page for more details.
+Our current members can also use this page to renew membership, to volunteer and to log in to the Members Only area of the website.

-For general enquiries or feedback please use our Contact form.
+For general membership enquiries or indeed any other feedback, please use our Contact form.

 ^